 Quiet Camping Option

 There will be two different zones for primitive camping: the quite area and the party area.
 You will be able to choose which side you would like to set up in upon your arrival.
-Choosing the quiet area will not completely remove the chance that you will hear people laughing and playing a drum circle late into the night but you can rest assured they will be on the other side of the campground.
+Choosing the mild area will not completely remove the chance that you will hear people laughing and playing a drum circle late into the night but you can rest assured they will be on the other side of the campground.
 And if it turns out your not sleepy you can always take your camp chair to go visit the dark side.
 Wild Camping is for ages 21 and older only as is the event.

 Sleepy Hollow has camping sites for Motor Homes/travel trailers with electric and water hookups.
 Please choose to camp and make your reservation early as electric/water sites will fill up quickly.